 Cybersecurity Statistics: What’s the Risk?

 Some of the most important transactions are taking place online.
 Thus, it has become difficult to avoid the risk of identity and data theft.
-Each online payment gateway, newsletter signup, or contact form on a random site can lead to serious security concerns.
+Each online business payment gateway, newsletter signup, or contact form on a random site can lead to serious security concerns.
 People are leaving their data everywhere online.
 It has become nearly impossible to shield yourself from cyberthreats completely.

 According to the latest statistics, the average cost of a data breach in 2020 is $3.86 million.
 A data breach can do even more damage than take a great financial toll on the company.
 It can also ruin its reputation and cause customers to lose their trust in them.
 Thus, if you fail to secure customers’ data on your site, you are risking more than just your financial assets.